Letters of Recommendation

 Professor or TA?

 The academic title of the person writing the letter matters less than the substance of what he or she has to say about you.
+You want to pick the recommender who can speak about you in the most detailed and glowing way.
 If the TA in a course can better speak to your abilities in the classroom, then you should request a letter from the TA rather than the professor.
+In some cases, you may be able to get the professor to also sign off on a letter written by a TA.

 Academic or Workplace?